aimanhimi/Semantic-Phishing-URL-Detection/README.md

 ## Features

 The project includes:
-- **Semantic URL-Based Features**: Extracted features such as URL length, digit ratios, special character presence, and novel features like `RatioNLP`.
+- **Semantic URL-Based Features**: We implemented a well performing feature for training the models: `RatioNLP`.
 - **Host Analysis**: Detects domain obfuscation and malicious intent through host analysis.
 - **Machine Learning**: Utilizes an ensemble model (Random Forest) for classification.
 - **Interactive Interface**: Built with Streamlit for ease of use and visualization.
--

 ---
 ## Dataset
 The model is a tuned Random Forest trained on the PhiUSIIL dataset and an tested on an unrelated dataset  (JISHNU K S KAITHOLIKKAL).
 The training dataset includes: